stanfordnlp/CoreNLP/doc/tagger/README.txt

   This is a JAR file containing all the Stanford classes necessary to run the Stanford POS Tagger.
 The two jar files are identical.
 You can use either the one with a version (date) indication or without, as you prefer.

-lib

-  A directory containing dependencies for the Stanford POS Tagger.

 src